opensim/opensim/README.md

 To run OpenSim, from the unpacked distribution type:

  * cd bin
- * review and change configuration files (.ini) for your needs
+ * review and change configuration files (.ini) for your needs.see the "Configuring OpenSim" section
  * run ./opensim.sh

-Now see the "Configuring OpenSim" section

 # Configuring OpenSim